SCALESD/workshop-1-parking-data-vis/README.md

-# workshop-1-parking-data-vis
+# Workshop 1: Parking Data Visualization
 This repoistory contains example code for working with parking meter and transaction data from City of San Diego.

+## Setup

+### Required Packages

+The required packages are listed in the `requirements.txt` file.
+We recommend installing them into a [virtual environment](https://virtualenv.pypa.io/en/stable/userguide/).

 ### Google Maps API
 Google requires an API key when requesting images from its service.
 The account is free and instructions on setting one up and getting an API key can be found here:

 [https://developers.google.com/maps/documentation/javascript/get-api-key link](https://developers.google.com/maps/documentation/javascript/get-api-key)